-CVS and Walgreens’s drones are finally here—and they’re bringing Band-Aids
+Drones from CVS and Walgreens are finally here—and they’re bringing Band-Aids

 Still, in acknowledgement of the molasses speed at which lawmaking moves, in 2018 the FAA announced its pilot program to study ways of integrating drone flight operations into U.S. airways.
 Wing, Matternet, and Zipline were among the participants via municipal and academic partnerships.

 It is through that program that drone delivery for the masses is beginning to take form.
-The timing couldn’t come soon enough.
+The timing could hardly be better.
 Drones are becoming big business as companies are exploring how drones can make up for poor roadways and crumbling infrastructure in different countries.
 Zipline, which now delivers blood to transfusion centers in Rwanda and vaccines to clinics in Ghana, is currently valued at $1.2 billion.
 Wing has already launched a commercial food delivery operation in Canberra, Australia.
-In 2017, Matternet got the Swiss government to sign-off on medical deliveries to hospitals in country.
+In 2017, Matternet got the Swiss government to sign off on medical deliveries to hospitals in country.

 With Walgreens already flying purchases to customers in Virginia and CVS soon to start, it seems the U.S. is finally getting on board.